Core inflation in Japan's capital slows in December but no bar for further BOJ hikes

 Retail sales rose 1.0 per cent last month year-on-year, roughly in line with a median market forecast for a 0.9 per cent increase, data showed.

-Japan's government on Friday approved a record $785 billion budget for the next fiscal year, which will likely underpin consumption but add strain to the country's already tattered finances.
+Japan's government on Friday approved a record US$785 billion budget for the next fiscal year, which will likely underpin consumption but add strain to the country's already tattered finances.

 The BOJ raised interest rates last week to a 30-year high of 0.75 per cent, taking another landmark step in ending decades of huge monetary support in a sign of its conviction Japan is progressing toward durably hitting its 2 per cent inflation target.